jorio/gitfourchette.org/guide/commit.rst

 commit**---meaning that it's at the tip of the current branch.

-Each commit is identified by a unique SHA-1 **hash** of its contents and metadata (parents, message, signature).
+Each commit is identified by a unique SHA-1 **hash** of its contents and metadata (parents, message, author).
 Because of this unique hash, commits are **immutable**: the slightest modification to an existing commit would result in a different hash, and thereby a different commit.